-In addition, in the event of sublicensing, sale, transfer, assignment or similar transaction, ViralClear is obligated to pay to Trek10% of the consideration received.
+In the event of sublicensing, sale, transfer, assignment or similar transaction, ViralClear agreed to pay Trek10% of the consideration received.

 As part of the acquired assets, ViralClear received an assignment and licensing rights agreement from Trek with a third-party vendor regarding certain formulas and compounds usage.
-The agreement calls for milestone payments upon initiation of a phase 2 and phase 3 clinical trials, marketing authorization (as defined with respect of product in a particular jurisdiction in the territory, the receipt of all approvals from the relevant regulatory authority necessary to market and sell such product in any such jurisdiction, excluding any pricing approval or reimbursement authorization) in any first and second country of \$1 million, \$5 million, \$10 million and \$5 million, respectively, in addition to 5% royalty payments.
-As of June 30, 2020, ViralClear is begun Phase II trials and accordingly includes \$1M due in accounts payable under this agreement.
+The agreement calls for milestone payments upon marketing authorization (as amended and defined with respect of product in a particular jurisdiction in the territory, the receipt of all approvals from the relevant regulatory authority necessary to market and sell such product in any such jurisdiction, excluding any pricing approval or reimbursement authorization) in any first and second country of \$10 million and \$5 million, respectively, in addition to 6% royalty payments.

-Mayo Foundation for Medical Education and Research Know-How Agreement
+Mayo Foundation for Medical Education and Research Know-How License Agreement with ViralClear

-On April 8, 2020, ViralClear entered into the Agreement with Mayo.
+On April 8, 2020, ViralClear entered into a know-how license agreement with Mayo (the "Agreement").
 The Agreement grants to ViralClear (i) an exclusive worldwide license, with the right to sublicense, within the field of anti-viral agents to target COVID-19 (the "Field") to certain patent rights for the development and commercialization of products, methods, and processes for public use and benefit (the "Licensed Products") and (ii) a non-exclusive worldwide license, with the right to sublicense, within the Field, to use the know-how of Mayo that is necessary to develop the Licensed Products.
-The Agreement will expire upon the later of either (a) the expiration of the licensed pattern rights or (b) the 7th anniversary of the date of the first commercial sale of a Licensed Product, unless earlier terminated by Mayo for ViralClear's failure to cure a material breach of the Agreement, ViralClear's or a sublicensee's commencement of any action or proceedings against Mayo or its affiliates other than for an uncured material breach of the Agreement by Mayo, or insolvency ViralClear.
+The Agreement will expire upon the later of either (a) the expiration of the licensed patent rights or (b) the 7th anniversary of the date of the first commercial sale of a Licensed Product, unless earlier terminated by Mayo for ViralClear's failure to cure a material breach of the Agreement, ViralClear's or a sublicensee's commencement of any action or proceedings against Mayo or its affiliates other than for an uncured material breach of the Agreement by Mayo, or insolvency ViralClear.

 In connection with the Agreement, ViralClear issued to Mayo 259,959 shares of ViralClear's common stock, par value \$0.001 per share.
-ViralClear also agreed to make earned royalty payments to Mayo in connection with ViralClear's sales of the Licensed Products along with milestone payments due upon initiation of Phase II of \$100,000 and regulatory approval of \$100,000.
+ViralClear also agreed to make earned royalty payments to Mayo in connection with ViralClear's sales of the Licensed Products along with milestone payments due upon initiation of Phase 3 of \$100,000 and regulatory approval of \$100,000.